 vention of respiratory failure in hospitalized patients will be ineffective, because only one in 30 hospitalized adults requires mechanical venti- lation.
 Individualized preventive interventions targeting patients at high risk will be more efficient in preventing potentially irreversible end or- gan damage, while also possibly leading to improved compliance by providers and cost effectiveness.
 My mentor Dr. Gong, demonstrated

 that predictive scores can signal clinical deterioration as early as 24-48 hours before ICU transfer or rapid re- sponse team interventions (Fig 1) [35].
 Dr. Gong co-developed the LIPS score to identify patients at high risk for the development of Adult Respiratory Distress Syndrome (ARDS) in the emergency department [36], which proved equally able to discriminate the 587 patients in the cohort who progressed to severe ARF requiring > 48 hrs of mechanical ventilation.
-My research project will be closely aligned with her NIH-funded pragmatic trial using the LIPS score (based on a classical frequentist model) to identify hospitalized patients at risk for prolonged me- chanical ventilation and death and initiate targeted interventions from a bundle of already accepted care practices to prevent such adverse respiratory events.
+My research project will be closely aligned with her NIH-funded pragmatic trial using APPROVE (based on a classical frequentist model) to identify hospitalized patients at risk for prolonged me- chanical ventilation and death and initiate targeted interventions from a bundle of already accepted care practices to prevent such adverse respiratory events (PROOFCheck).

 Aim 1: To improve early prediction of prolonged respiratory failure and death in hospitalized patients.